-The RD symbol is assigned by the Registrar only.
+The RD symbol is assigned by the Director of Admissions and Records only.
 It is used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
 It is a temporary notation to be replaced by a permanent grade as soon as possible.
 The RD symbol is not used in calculating units attempted or grade point averages.